KathiSa/climateindoorsimulation/FileInput.md

       * Then click on the 'Upload' button (Fig. 3, marker 4).
 Important: Your file will be uploaded only after clicking this button.
       * After a successful upload, the name of the uploaded file is now displayed in the the web interface (Fig. 4, marker 1).
    * Deleting an existing EPW file
-      * If you want to remove an uploaded file, you do not have to delete it.
+      * If you want to remove an uploaded file, you can not delete it.
 You can choose a new file and the old file will be overwritten.

 ## Proceed or use optional feature: Run simulation only via IDF & EPW file